t94j0/satellite/README.md

 ### times_served

 Number of times a payload has been accessed.
-This variable is for DEITYSHADOW to do record-keeping.
+This variable is for satellite to do record-keeping.

 ### not_serving

 Boolean to determine if the file should be served.
-This is mostly used by the DEITYSHADOW server for record-keeping, but can be set manually to now allow a payload to be hosted.
+This is mostly used by the satellite server for record-keeping, but can be set manually to now allow a payload to be hosted.

 #### Example